New York-based alto saxophonist Tim Berne (1954)

 Ellissi (Splasch, 1999) were duos with Umberto Petrin.

-Berne rarely introduced new elements, and often sounded like a bad
+Berne rarely introduced new elements, and sometimes sounded like a bad parody of himself.

 The welcome shift towards composition picked up momentum on